cedar-ave/docs-project-template/README.md

   - If you see values in a vertical list: Click **New** and paste `C:\Program Files\DocFX`.
 Click **New** again and paste `C:\Program Files\wkhtmltopdf\bin`.

 ## Build this project as a website
 - On [this project's Github page](https://github.com/HealthCatalyst/docs-project-template), click **Clone or download** > **Download ZIP**.
-Extract it.
+Extract it to wherever is convenient.
 This is the directory you'll work in.
-Save it wherever is convenient, but don't save it in `C:\Program Files\docfx`.
+Don't extract it to `C:\Program Files\docfx`.
 - Open Windows Command Prompt.
 Enter `cd` followed by the filepath to your directory.
-For example, `cd C:\docs-project-template`.
+For example, `cd C:\docs-project-template-master`.
 - Run `docfx build docfx.json --serve`.
 - In your browser, go to [http://localhost:8080](http://localhost:8080).

 ### For an easy internal website
-- Find the website files in the newly generated subdirectory `_site`.
+- Find the website files in the newly generated subdirectory `\_site` in your directory.
 - Push the site to an Azure web app (see [Local Git Deployment to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-local-git)).
 - Set up authentication to be internal visitors only with Azure Active Directory (see [Configure your App Service app to use Azure Active Directory login](https://docs.microsoft.com/en-us/azure/app-service/app-service-mobile-how-to-configure-active-directory-authentication)).
 - Request a healthcatalyst.com or healthcatalyst.net domain name from IT (for example, mydocs.healthcatalyst.com).

 ## Generate PDFs
 - Run `docfx pdf` in Windows Command Prompt.
-- The PDFs are in the newly generated subdirectory `_site_pdf\docs-project-template_pdf`.
+- The PDFs are in the newly generated subdirectory `_site_pdf\docs-project-template-master_pdf` in your directory.

 ## How to change the order of articles
+- The `toc.yml` file in `articles` determines the tabs in the menu bar of the site.
 - The `toc.yml` files in `articles/<guide>` determine the order of articles in the site.
 - The `toc.yml` files in `pdf/<guide>` determine the order of articles in the PDF.

 ## If you want to use Font Awesome icons
 [Font Awesome](https://fontawesome.com) is the icon font used in Catalyst apps.
 - Install [Node.js](https://nodejs.org).
-- Open Windows Command Prompt.
+- Close and reopen Windows Command Prompt.
 Enter `cd` followed by the filepath to your directory.
-For example, `cd C:\docs-project-template`.
+For example, `cd C:\docs-project-template-master`.
 - Enter `npm install --save`.
 - How to include an icon in a Markdown file: `<i class="fa fa-plus"></i>` (in this example, replace `fa-plus` with `fa-name-of-icon` found in this [cheatsheet](https://fontawesome.com/cheatsheet))